1999 Grenadian general election

 General elections were held in Grenada on 18 January 1999.
 The governing New National Party of Prime Minister Keith Mitchell was re-elected after winning all 15 seats.
 Voter turnout was 56.5%.

 Background

 The last election in 1995 saw the then-governing National Democratic Congress defeated by the New National Party, which won 8 of the 15 seats.
-However, the New National Party lost their majority in late 1998, after the Foreign Minister Raphael Fletcher was one of 2 ministers to quit the party accusing the government of corruption.
+However, the New National Party lost their majority in late 1998, after the Foreign Minister Raphael Fletcher and minister Grace Duncan quit the party accusing the government of corruption.
 As a result, Parliament was dissolved 18 months before the end of its term on 2 December 1998, and on 14 December the election date of 18 January was announced.

 48 candidates stood in the election, including 2 independents, for the 15 seats which were elected by first-past-the-post.
 Candidates included a full 15 candidates from the New National Party, 12 from the National Democratic Congress and 9 from the Grenada United Labour Party.